YesSeri/great-movie-finder/process_csv/README.md

 ## Finding Data
 Explanation of data is here https://www.imdb.com/interfaces/.
 The data is here: https://datasets.imdbws.com/

-It gets updated daily.
+You need the two files are `title.basics.tsv.gz` and `title.ratings.tsv`.
+They get updated daily.

 ## Process
-I unzip the data and then first use merge_csv.py to merge the ratings info with info on what kind of thing it is.
+First unzip the data and then use merge_csv.py to merge the ratings info with info on what kind of thing it is.
 Short movie, tv series and movies.

 I only want movies, and they should have a high user rating, and many votes.
 This is what filter_csv.csv is used for.